vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 teacher), according to rank; if this is impossible (i.e., if there is not enough space) they may face all directions.
 They should wait for the rising of the suṇAnd when they have seen it (rise) in all its splendour, they say: ‘Sir, recite’, while touching with their right and left hands the hallowed feet of the teacher—his right (foot) with their right, his left (foot) with their left hands.
 22

-The Sāṅkhāyanagr ´ .hyas¯utra, which, as we have seen, agreed with the tradition of the White Yajurveda in opting for the face-to-face position of teacher and pupil north of the sacrificial fire in the upanayana ritual (see above n.
+The Sāṅkhāyanagr ´ .hyasūtra, which, as we have seen, agreed with the tradition of the White Yajurveda in opting for the face-to-face position of teacher and pupil north of the sacrificial fire in the upanayana ritual (see above n.
 13 on p.
 509), reserved the alternative position, in which the student sits at the right side of the teacher facing north, for the traditional school of the hermitage.

 It is to be expected that this time-honoured traditional setting of religious education may be met again in the Mahābhārata.
 The practice to stand with one’s face turned to the east when making a solemn pronouncement or to reveal a secret is attested in the great epic, as the following example may show.

 But then, when Kr.s.ṇa, haven of brahmins, heard the cause of Pārtha’s (i.e. Arju na’s) sorrow, he touched water and stood still, his face turned to the east; and the mighty lotus-eyed one spoke this word for the benefit of Pān. ḍu’s son, intent upon killing the army of Jayadratha: ‘O Pārtha, there is a supreme unfailing weapon called “Pāśupata”, by which god Maheśvara killed all the Daityas in battle.’
 23

-However, I have not found in the Mahābhārata an exact parallel of the situation described in the Sāṅkhāyanagr ´ .hyas¯utra, in which the position of the audience is specified.
+However, I have not found in the Mahābhārata an exact parallel of the situation described in the Sāṅkhāyanagr ´ .hyasūtra, in which the position of the audience is specified.

 The sitting position of guru and novice in early Saiva ´ initiation ritual

 We may next investigate whether the tradition of Vedic initiation and instruc tion informed similar rites in the emerging religious communities.
 In his Change

-22 Cf. Apastambadharmas¯utra ¯ 1.(2).6.24: ekādhyāyī daks.iṇam. bāhum. pratyupasīdet k 24 k yathāvakāśam. bahavah. k 25 k, which is translated by Olivelle (1999), 14: ‘A single stu dent should sit on his teacher’s right, while a group may sit as space permits.’
+22 Cf. Apastambadharmasūtra ¯ 1.(2).6.24: ekādhyāyī daks.iṇam. bāhum. pratyupasīdet k 24 k yathāvakāśam. bahavah. k 25 k, which is translated by Olivelle (1999), 14: ‘A single stu dent should sit on his teacher’s right, while a group may sit as space permits.’
 23 MBh 7.57.14–16:

 śokasthānam. tu tac chrutvā pārthasya dvijaketanah. |